 So what is the difference between blackberries and black raspberries?
 That's an excellent question.
 If you're like a lot of folks, you may not have even known black raspberries exist, let alone that they cause so much confusion.
 Both blackberries and black raspberries are a type of small berry with a tart, fruity flavor.
 While they may look similar at a quick glance, there are some very big differences between the two.

 First, blackberries are larger than black raspberries.
 They have larger, bulging cells, and look glossy.

-Black raspberries are much smaller and resemble their red cousins.
-They do not appear glossy, but instead have tiny protective hairs on their outside.
+Unlike blackberries, black raspberries are much smaller and resemble their red raspberry cousins.
+They do not appear glossy but instead have tiny protective hairs on their outside.
 They do not have a core - they have a hollow center, giving them the nickname, blackcap, since farmers are able to take them off the bush without a plug.

 Black raspberries have a unique flavor -very fruity, and not as tart as blackberries.
 Black raspberries make great jams.
 In addition to having a bright, fruity taste, these berries are also considered one of the healthiest berries on the planet.
-They contain three times the antioxidants as blackberries and the berries also contain a large number of anthocyanins according to Oregon State University Food Science.
+They contain three times the levels of antioxidants as blackberries and the berries also contain a large number of anthocyanins according to Oregon State University Food Science.